jan-lehmkuhl/knowledge-database-template/knowledge/tools/obsidian.md

 Obsidian
 ======================================================================

+Obsidian is a standalone tool to create a knowledge base like this.
+The data is named as "vault" and similar to the here proposed style.
+Only the [markdown links](/coding/languages/markdown/links.md) are stored in Wiki-Link Syntax, which is not in the markdown specification.

+A problem might be the commercial use license ([pricing](https://obsidian.md/pricing)).
+If you willing to pay more, there is also a builtin [syncing option](https://obsidian.md/sync) with which you can use your knowledge base also on your phone.

+There is also a lot of documentation outside which can help to use this software.
-[What is Obsidian](https://help.obsidian.md/Obsidian/Obsidian) explains nicely the idea of a network knowledge base.
+For example [What is Obsidian](https://help.obsidian.md/Obsidian/Obsidian) explains nicely the idea of a network knowledge base.